 As I stated, unlike most Broadway musical librettists, Arthur Laurents was an actual legitimate nonmusical playwright, and while three of his five musicals were flops (albeit admired ones), he created two of the genre’s greatest achievements with his books for West Side Story and Gypsy.
 The book to Gypsy is still one of the harshest and grittiest in Broadway history all these years later, and the dialogue has a level of sophistication and nuance that would have worked in a straight play, and a great straight play at that.

 That’s not to say that this is one of those shows like A Funny Thing Happened on the Way to the Forum or 1776, where the book winds up outshining the music.
-Jule Styne produced a number of fine and enjoyable Broadway scores, but only three real masterpieces—Funny Girl, his half of the Peter Pan score, and this, the best of the three.
+Jule Styne produced a number of fine and enjoyable Broadway scores, but apart from his half of the Peter Pan score, this is the only true masterpiece he ever produced.
 With shattering anthems like “Some People” and “Everything’s Coming Up Roses”, beautifully touching ballads like “Small World” and the heartbreaking “Little Lamb”, and infectious dance numbers like “You’ll Never Get Away from Me” and the smooth-as-Astaire “All I Need Is the Girl”, the show contains one of the greatest collections of old-style showtunes ever composed.
 It also contains Broadway’s most successful examples of deliberately manufactured Floppo numbers in the hilariously awful sequences showing the act Rose is trying to promote, building the joke as it only gets more ridiculous with each new incarnation.

 The showpiece of the score, of course, is the virtuosic eleven-o’clock medley-aria “Rose’s Turn”, justly famous as one of the greatest climactic numbers in Musical Theatre.
 The score has a level of ambition that even the best of Styne’s other work doesn’t approach; Sondheim idolaters like to credit their hero’s presence on the project for its quality, but while he did a superb job on the lyrics (and basically created the “Rose’s Turn” sequence himself out of Styne’s melodies for the show), it would be another decade before Sondheim would write anything this good on his own, so I’m skeptical about taking that theory too far.